nikspyratos/stardew-helper/README.md

 ## TODO

 - All the content
-- TOC with links on page
-- Wiki links for everything
+- Wiki links or in-page linking for everything